AmirHome/patients_v2_docker_lemp/docker/README.md

-PHPDocker.io generated environment
+docker.io generated environment
 ==================================

 # Add to your project #

-Simply, unzip the file into your project, this will create `docker-compose.yml` on the root of your project and a folder named `phpdocker` containing nginx and php-fpm config for it.
+Simply, unzip the file into your project, this will create `docker-compose.yml` on the root of your project and a folder named `docker` containing nginx and php-fpm config for it.

-Ensure the webserver config on `phpdocker/nginx/nginx.conf` is correct for your project.
-PHPDocker.io will have customised this file according to the front controller location relative to the docker-compose file you chose on the generator (by default `public/index.php`).
+Ensure the webserver config on `docker/nginx/nginx.conf` is correct for your project. docker.io will have customised this file according to the front controller location relative to the docker-compose file you chose on the generator (by default `public/index.php`).